Allegheny Valley Expressway

 The interchange with I-279 at the southern end of the route was always a thorn in the side of drivers since it opened in 1989.
 For southbound drivers wanting to continue onto I-279 south, they had to exit onto East Ohio Street and travel through three traffic signals just like a certain "town of motels" in Bedford County.
 Construction on a ramp to provide a direct connection began on March 31, 2008 which weaves over Madison Avenue and under the Veterans Memorial Bridge ramps, and connects to the existing I-279 on-ramp from East Ohio Street that drivers have always used.
 The new $7.9 million ramp opened to traffic on September 25, 2008.

 Of course, before the new could be built, the old had to come down.
 Billboards and buildings on the hillside along East Ohio Street began to be removed in February 2010.
 Saint Nicholas Church, which has been a stumbling block to any construction, might be saved by an unusual entity.
 Lamar Advertising announced in December 2009 that it was set to purchase the church property, and planned to use part of the site to erect five billboards to replace the 49 that would be removed.
-A positive development to those trying to save the center of worship was Lamar's announcement that it is willing to share the property with an immigration museum proposed by the non-profit group Preserve Croatian Heritage.
+A positive development to those trying to save the center of worship was Lamar's announcement that it was willing to share the property with an immigration museum proposed by the non-profit group Preserve Croatian Heritage.
 The Diocese of Pittsburgh encouraged demolition, but the agency has no intent to demolish the structure and would rather see the museum come to fruition.
+On July 22, 2012, an Allegheny County Court judge's ruling cleared the way for demolition, but the City of Pittsburgh's Historical Review Commission, wanting a local civic group to purchase the structure for $1, planned to fight the decision.
+The end of the road, no pun intended, came for the church when on November 15, 2012, the demolition plans were revealed.
+The structure would be demolished beginning in December with the statue in the grotto, the bells, the cornerstone, and the cross on the roof were saved and sent to Saint Nicholas Church in Millvale.
+A late $300,000 offer from the city's redevelopment authority was rejected by the Diocese of Pittsburgh in early January 2013 and quickly demolition began that only rubble remained by January 14.

-While the church might be saved, the neighborhood which it was the center of will cease to exist.
+Not only did the church cease to exist, so did the the neighborhood of which it was the center.
 Mala Jaska, or "little Jaska," was named for the Croatian village Jastrebarsko, or commonly called "Jaska," from where the early residents immigrated.
 The residents had pooled their hard-earned money to build Saint Nicholas in 1901.
 The south side of the neighborhood was eliminated when East Ohio Street was widened to four lanes in the 1920s, and 90 years later, the north side will succumb to the demands of traffic.

 In the 1963 Pittsburgh Area Transportation Plan, provisions were made to build this expressway all the way to the then proposed Interstate 80 near Brookville.
 Aside from the grading that took place at the former end at PA 66 at Kittanning, no other work was ever performed on this cancelled section and the plan axed in 1977.
 Interchanges would have been built at the following locations:

 There have been reports that PennDOT is interesting in studying an extension to I-80, and it made the 2015 Long Range Transportation Plan.
-The Allegheny Valley Expressway Extension would be a four-lane expressway extending 17.5 miles to financed and built by the Pennsylvania Turnpike Commission.
-This extension is listed under Subsequent Extension Authorizations in the Pennsylvania Turnpike section of Pennsylvania Statutes.
-If built, this would become PA Turnpike 28.
+The Allegheny Valley Expressway Extension would be a four-lane expressway extending 17.5 miles to be financed and built by the Pennsylvania Turnpike Commission.
+This extension is listed under Subsequent Extension Authorizations in the Pennsylvania Turnpike section of Pennsylvania Statutes, and if built, would become PA Turnpike 28.

 Allegheny Valley Expressway Pictures